-Likewise, the Committee is competent to make proposals on the appointment, re-election, removal and termination of engagement of the External Auditors, and supervises and reviews the information and internal control systems, ensuring the independence and effectiveness of the internal audit function.
-The Committee also analyzes, prior to their presentation to the Board of Directors, and with the necessary requirements to verify their correctness, reliability, sufficiency and clarity, the financial statements of the Company and its consolidated Group, as well as the other financial and non-financial information that the Company must make public due to its status as a listed company, reviews the relevant changes in the accounting principles used and ensures that the Board of Directors presents the accounts to the General Meeting without limitations or qualifications in the audit report.
+Likewise, the Committee is competent to formulate proposals regarding the appointment, re-election, dismissal, and termination of the contracts of the External Auditors, as well as the Sustainability Information Verifier, and supervises the information and internal control systems, ensuring the independence and effectiveness of the internal audit function.
+The Committee also analyzes, prior to its presentation to the Board of Directors, and with the necessary requirements to verify its correctness, reliability, sufficiency, and clarity, the financial statements of the Company and its consolidated Group, as well as the rest of the financial and non-financial information that the Company must make public due to its listed status, reviews the relevant changes regarding the accounting principles used, and ensures that the Board of Directors presents the accounts to the General Meeting without limitations or exceptions in the audit report.

-Prior to each meeting held by the Audit Committee, the Chairman of the Committee meets with the Secretary of the Committee to provide the appropriate explanations on the matters to be discussed according to the corresponding agenda.
+Prior to each meeting held by the Audit Committee, the Chairman of the Committee reviews with the Secretary of the Committee the matters to be discussed according to the corresponding agenda.

-Numer of meetings in 2023:
+Number of meetings in 2024: